 The MSC stories on the FBS will be compiled in a coffee table book, which is planned to be published in the second quarter of 2019.

-Written by Arma R. Bertuso and Camille Joy V. Enalbes
+The blog was written by Arma R. Bertuso and Camille Joy V. Enalbes